quan-t-ngo/quan-t-ngo.github.io/_pages/doctoral-dissertation.md

 The performance of these frameworks was evaluated across diverse datasets, demonstrating higher predictive accuracy and more successful task completion within budget constraints compared to alternatives.

 Recommended citation: 'Quan T. Ngo.
 (2023).
-"Human Mobility Prediction and Application in Mobile Crowd Sensing", Doctoral dissertation, University of Ulsan.'
+"Human Mobility Prediction and Application in Mobile Crowd Sensing", Doctoral dissertation, University of Ulsan, Ulsan, South Korea'